tjujingzong/NLPCC2026-Task8-FIIA/README.md

 ]
 ```

-The response_original and response_attack fields serve only as a reference.
+The `response_original` and `response_attack` fields should contain all answers obtained by the participating team from the 10 repeated calls for the corresponding item.
+These fields are required for reference.
 After the team submits the attack set, the system backend will call the model based on text_attack to obtain the real output for calculating the actual score.

 Participating teams do not need to perform attack operations on all items in the test set.
 They only need to submit the items that have actually been adapted.
 The maximum number of items counted towards the score is 200.
 Therefore, each team should test, filter, and sort the adapted data themselves, and submit the top 200 items with the best self-tested attack effects.